 overall feel is very blues-rockish.
 A number of reviews we've seen

 draw comparisons to Cream.
 In this case the comparison isn't bad, with

 Fields', 'Take You Home' and 'Jump On It' baring more than a passing

-'Bide My Time', the performances are quite raw and if you're tastes run to
+single 'Bide My Time', the performances are quite raw and if you're tastes

-top-40 and highly polished performances, then this set won't do much for
+top-40 and highly polished performances, then this set probably wasn't going

 you.
 Personal favorite - the bizarre, sidelong 'Love Is the